 Find Hope Today

 Are you overwhelmed with feeling stuck or powerless?
 Does your drug or alcohol addiction overwhelm you and damage important facets of your life?
 If you need hope or answers, look no further.
-We, at Vertava Health are here to help you find a path that is best suited to your needs, so that you might fight your substance abuse and achieve a full recovery and sobriety.
-Contact us today and get your life back on a healthy path.
+We, at Vertava Health are here to help you find a path that is best suited to your needs, so that you might fight your substance use and achieve a full recovery and sobriety.
+Call us today at 844-470-0410 and get your life back on a healthy path.